RnbWd/chronic/RATIONALE.md

 ### Conclusion

 There is no one way to use the chronic.
-In fact, you could just use the patterns found here in your own projects.
+In fact, with a little boilerplate you could use these patterns in gulp or bud or anything similar.
 There's also a ton of features not mentioned (like the ability exec command-line functions and pipe into system).
 Check out azer's [bud](https://github.com/azer/bud) for more info - he's the real genius.